 C++ Vector crbegin

-The crbegin function stands for reverse beginning.
-It is used to point the last character of the vector container.
+The crbegin function represents the reverse beginning.
+It is employed to reference the final character of the vector container.

 crbegin vs rbegin